This is the latest post as part of a series related to “Homesteading in the Winter.”

 In this same genre, it is probably a good idea to fuel up all your vehicles before a strong winter storm hits.

 You get six candles that will remain lit for 35 hours unless you blow them out.
 The candles are made with lead-free 100% cotton wicks.
 They come individually wrapped in a cardboard box to ensure they arrive undamaged.

 There are 12 unscented candles in this set from BOLSIUS.
 Each candle will burn for 16 hours.
 They are perfect for weddings or to keep on hand for emergencies.

 This generator from DuroMax can be powered by either gas or propane.
 It has 12,000 start watts and 9,500 running watts meaning it can run lights, refrigerators, home air conditioners, and high amperage power tools.
 It has an 8.5 gallon fuel tank.

 This Briggs & Stratton generator has a 1 gallon fuel tank that will run for 8 hours of continuous operation at 25 percent load.
 It has a USB port for charging electronics.

 Making sure you have copies of your valuable paperwork (birth certificate, social security card, etc.) is important.
 It is also important to know how you will secure valuables in case you need to leave your home.

 Last, but certainly not least, it is important for your family to have a plan!
 Where will you go if a storm hits?
 Will you ride it out?
 What will you do with your animals?
 How will you secure their quarters?
 Who are your emergency contacts?

 What else?
-What did I miss?
-I know there are plenty of you preppers out there!
+What did we miss?
+We know there are plenty of you preppers out there!
 Get this warm-living, city-slicker up to speed!